jwellik/STALTA_tuner/README.md

 # STALTA_tuner
 Interactive configuration for STA/LTA algorithms.
 Applied to seismology.
+Based on codes in [ObsPy](https://docs.obspy.org/tutorial/code_snippets/trigger_tutorial.html).

 STA/LTA settings can have a major affect on the results from automatic event detection across a network.
 This program allows you to interactively adjust different STA/LTA parameters to improve your network processing.
 There are no right answers for tuning your STA/LTA algorithm.
 Keep adjusting until you find something that represents your data well.